Shrinking the Shortage of CYbersecurity Professionals

 With nearly half a million vacant cybersecurity jobs across the country, Barbara Endicott-Popovsky is seizing every opportunity to train workers and fill the demand for talent.

-When Barbara Endicott-Popovsky, the lead instructor for the UW Certificate in Cybersecurity Risk Management, began her IT career, “cyberthreat” wasn’t even part of the lexicon.
+When Barbara Endicott-Popovsky, the former lead instructor for the UW Certificate in Cybersecurity Risk Management, began her IT career, “cyberthreat” wasn’t even part of the lexicon.

 “When I first started studying cybersecurity,” Endicott-Popovsky recalled, “the threat spectrum wasn't much more than kids who were exercising curiosity under the noses of adults who had no clue what they were doing.
 It was mischief stuff, like hacking into grading systems and changing their grades.”

 But Endicott-Popovsky realized that companies weren’t paying enough attention to the vulnerabilities that emerging technologies and new networks created.
 “I had an overactive imagination, I guess, and I could see what was possible.”